Fall in love with Corfu Old Town: 23 Wonderful Experiences

 Stroll through the gardens of the square while admiring the impressive buildings

-3. Old Fortress
+3. Climb the Old Fortress for Breathtaking Views

 It’s an impressive fortress, especially when you realize it was built over 15 centuries.
-The fortifications started during the Byzantine period and the Venetians improved it even more to defend the island from the Ottoman Empire.

 stunning view of Spianada square, historical buildings of old corfu, the new fortress and the mountains of corfu far beyond

-4. Liston
+4. Enjoy a Coffee at Liston

 a square located next to the liston with many historical buildings in corfu town